-The next photo is from a talk by Michiel Overeem [Over] on versioning event stores, a fundamental element of event-sourced architectures (see Figure 7).
+The next photo is from a talk by Michiel Overeem on versioning event stores, a fundamental element of event-sourced architectures (see Figure 7).
 This slide summarizes the various approaches Michiel found when he surveyed other designers.
 Event stores are supposed to be immutable.
 You use them to play back events and recreate system state.
 Conceptually they are write once stores.
 But if your event schema changes, various components need to then be able to interpret these new event structures.
 So how do you make that work in practice?
-You select a versioning approach, as summarized by the slide below, depending on the size of your event store, the ability to handle extra information on an event or to transform on the fly to a new event format, whether it is permissible to update a record in place, or if it is expedient to make a copy and then transform to a new format.
+You select a versioning approach (as summarized by the slide below), depending on the size of your event store, the ability to process extra information on event or to transform on the fly to a new format, whether it conceivable to update a record in place, or if it is cleaner to make a copy and then transform to a new format.

-While Michiel's talk was eventually put online, this photo was enough to jog my memory and make the connections between heuristics for updating event stores and heuristics I'd written in pattern form for updating Adaptive Object Model (AOM) systems [WYW, HLNSWY].
+While Michiel eventually put his slides online (https://speakerdeck.com/overeemm/dddeurope-2018-event-sourcing-after-launch), this photo was enough to jog my memory and make the connections between heuristics for updating event stores and heuristics I'd written in pattern form for updating Adaptive Object Model (AOM) systems [WYW, HLNSWY].
 Although Event-sourced and Adaptive Object-Model systems are quite different architecture styles, they have similar challenges with updating their models' schemas.